msafari0/Identikeep/README.md

-# Identikit
+# Identikeep

-Identikit is a plugin based tool to collect information on the hardware and the software implementation of HPC clusters.
+Identikeep is a plugin based tool to collect information on the hardware and the software implementation of HPC clusters.
 It is written in C++11 and it uses MPI to collect the information.

 ## Program guidelines and requirements

-The main requirements for the development of Identikit are:
+The main requirements for the development of Identikeep are:

   * Compatibility with recent versions of most widespread compilers for scientific software.
   * Minimal dependencies.
   * Cross-platform

-As of today, Identikit can be compiled with the following compilers:
+As of today, Identikeep can be compiled with the following compilers:

-  * GNU > 4.9 (also 4.8 with external re library)
+  * GNU > 4.8
   * Intel > 15
   * PGI > 17
   * Cray compilers